Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 ### Key in mapping arrays

 Keys help React to identify which items have changed, added, or removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
-Key should be unique.
+The key should be unique.
 Mostly data will come with an id and we can use id as a key.
 If we do not pass a key react raises a warning on the browser.
 If the data does not have an id, we have to find a way to create a unique identifier for each element when we map it.
 See the following example:

 ```js
 import React from 'react'